 As of writing, there are over 2000 coins and tokens listed on Coinmarketcap.com.
 Coins, to be clear about the thing, generally act as stores of value; tokens, on the other hand, can be considered along the lines of a digital asset that grants you access to a product or service.

 Granted, most tokens – as of writing – don’t grant access to anything.
-They have largely been sold to market relatively recently in order to raise capital to finance projects that seek to build products or services whose development is still ongoing (assuming that it will get somewhere in the first place).
+They have largely been sold to market relatively recently in order to raise capital to finance projects that seek to build those products or services.

 There is, of course, a strong argument for stating that most of these tokens will never amount to anything – leaving aside the value they may take on as they become the object of purely speculative trades over the course of their lifetimes.